Support and information for businesses during the Coronavirus crisis can be found via the following links:

 Community & Third Sector Recovery Programme - Adapt & Thrive [OPEN, no closing date announced]

 Adapt and Thrive aims to support organisations most financially affected by the pandemic to change, flex, innovate, or grow so they can be resilient and financially sustainable during and post COVID-19.

-Destination & Sector Marketing Fund [Tier 3 is still open for applications]
+Destination & Sector Marketing Fund [Closed]

 Tier 3 - For applicants who fall into the Local Destination Organisations, Marketing Groups & non-Pan Scotland Sector Groups category.
-Closes 3pm on 23rd July.

 The SMART:SCOTLAND grant is one of our research and development (R&D) grants that aims to support high risk, highly ambitious projects.